-As a Respiratory Therapist, it’s important to know how to evaluate, recommend, and administer the appropriate oxygen therapy for your patients.
-Here’s a tidbit of knowledge that we all seem to forget far too often:
+As a Respiratory Therapist, it’s important to know how to evaluate, recommend, and administer the oxygen therapy for patients in need.
+Here’s a tidbit of knowledge to remember:

 Oxygen is a drug, so we must treat it as such.

 Oxygen is a prescribed drug that Respiratory Therapists commonly administered to patients requiring emergency life support, pulmonary disability, and post-operative states that have or may develop cardiopulmonary complications.

 The administration of oxygen and other medical gases is one of the main job duties of a Respiratory Therapist.

 This is why it’s so important to understand the goals, indications, contraindications, and hazards of oxygen therapy.
 The Respiratory Therapist must be able to evaluate, recommend, and administer all medical gas modalities appropriately, as well as recognize adverse reactions of the therapy.

 Now let’s take a look at the procedure for delivering oxygen therapy.

 Procedure for Delivering Oxygen Therapy:

 First and foremost, you always want to review and evaluate the orders that were written by the doctor, so that you can fulfill them appropriately in order to give the right care to the right patient.